Ada Lovelace

 It’s not often you leave such a profound legacy to have a computer language named in your honour, have your illustration in British passports, and become the subject of a Google Doodle on International Women’s Day.
 Ada Lovelace certainly lived up to these tributes, and was considered the world’s first computer programmer.
 It’s undoubtedly difficult carving your own path when following in the footsteps of a famous parent, but Ada was definitely successful.
 The daughter of prominent Romantic poet Lord Byron, Ada showed her gift for mathematics at an early age and worked with inventor Charles Babbage on the mechanical computer called the Analytical Engine.

-Early years
+Early Years

-Ada Lovelace, born as Augusta Ada Byron in London on 10 December 1815, was the only legitimate child of the Romantic poet, Lord Byron.
+Pictured: Ada Lovelace and Lord Byron.
 Lord Byron's marriage to Ada's mother, Lady Anne Isabella Milbanke Byron, was not a happy one.
 Lady Byron separated from her husband only weeks after their daughter was born.
 A few months later, Lord Byron left England and his ancestral home in Newstead Abbey, in Nottinghamshire, and Ada never saw her father again.
 He died in Greece when Ada was 8-years-old.

 Talent for numbers

-Ada had an unusual upbringing for an aristocratic girl in the mid-1800s.
+Ada had an unusual upbringing for an aristocratic girl raised in the mid-1800s.
 At her mother's insistence, tutors taught her mathematics and science.
 Such challenging subjects were not standard fare for girls at the time, but her mother believed that engaging in rigorous studies would prevent Ada from developing her father's moody and unpredictable temperament.
 Ada was also forced to lie still for extended periods of time, because her mother believed it would help her develop self-control.
 From early on, Ada showed a talent for numbers and language.
 She received instruction from William Friend, a social reformer; William King, the family's doctor; and Mary Somerville, a Scottish astronomer and mathematician.
 Somerville was one of the first women to be admitted into the Royal Astronomical Society.

 Lovelace and Babbage